Retire by stateFigures verified May 31, 2026

 Rural health care access is strained

-Mississippi has the worst physician-to-population ratio in the nation, according to a Mississippi State University analysis, and many rural hospitals operate on thin margins.
-Retirees outside the larger cities should check how far the nearest hospital and specialists are.
+Mississippi has the worst physician-to-population ratio in the nation, by a Mississippi State University analysis, and many rural hospitals run on thin margins.
+If you settle outside the larger cities, check how far the nearest hospital and specialists really are.

 Mississippi State University / MS Health Policy